China protests over U.S. support for Taiwan's U.N. aviation bid

 China says it alone has the right to represent Taiwan internationally, like at the United Nations, though it has made exceptions for membership of some bodies, such as the World Trade Organization, as long as the island is identified as “Chinese Taipei”.

-“The joining of international organizations like ICAO by Taiwan compatriots is a matter for the Chinese people,” China’s Foreign Ministry spokeswoman Hua Chunying said in a statement.
+“The joining of international organisations like ICAO by Taiwan compatriots is a matter for the Chinese people,” China’s Foreign Ministry spokeswoman Hua Chunying said in a statement.

 “China opposes any foreign government, group or individual poking their nose in,” she added.